Turbulence to order transitions in activity patterned active nematics: Introduction

-Here we show that introducing periodic active and inactive stripes or spots can produce transitions from two-dimensional (2D) to one-dimensional (1D) active turbulence or a stable vortical flow state as the activity strength and distance between stripes are varied.
+Here we study inhomogeneous activity patterning by introducing periodic active and inactive stripes or circles.
+In Sec.~\ref{sec:Methods} we delineate our model and numerical methods, and describe the quantitative measures that we use to analyze our results.
+In Sec.~\ref{sec:TurbTransition} we present results for a system of periodic activity stripes and show that such patterning can produce transitions from two-dimensional (2D) to one-dimensional (1D) active turbulence or a stable vortical flow state as the activity strength and distance between stripes are varied.
 Surprisingly, we find that the transitions to turbulence shift to higher active region densities for higher activity.
-As the active regions become less dense, an ordered vortex state is more likely to appear, with antiferromagnetic ordering along the active channels and ferromagnetic ordering transverse to them.
-Although vortices still appear if the activity stripes are replaced by columns of activity spots, the ordering of the vortices is lost.
+We confirm this by comparing to a lattice of active circles, and show that the interplay between the active length scale and characteristic activity patterning length result in the turbulence transition.
+In Sec.~\ref{sec:VortexOrdering} we examine the vortical flow state in the activity stripe system and show that the vortices order antiferromagnetically along the active stripes and ferromagnetically transverse to them, with stronger ordering as the stripes get further apart.
+We also show that although vortices still appear if the activity stripes are replaced by columns of activity circles, the ordering of the vortices is lost.
+Finally, in Sec.~\ref{sec:Conclusion} we summarize our results and suggest directions for future studies.
 Our results provide a new mechanism for stabilizing ordered vortices in active nematics and controlling transitions to and from different active turbulence regimes.
 Crucially, we find that the activity does not need to be homogeneously distributed in order to produce active turbulence, and that the density of activity itself can control the phase behavior of an active nematic system.